song682/Tippy/README.md

 # Tippy
 A mod that allow you to add some tips for your modpack.
+But this mod have something special.